marcpage/GoogleSheetsMailingList/README.md

 The first line of the email will be the name in column 1 followed by a comma.

 The email sent will look just like the draft email (including CC and BCC fields, images in the message, and attachments).

+**Note** There may be a daily limit of how many emails you can send.
+Just select the menu item the next day and it will pick up where it left off.